 Dude, this guy killed Smaug, an unbeatable dragon bigger than him.

 Bard was a badass, simple.

 He may be weird, but he actually plucked up the courage to enter Dol Guldur.
 He was attacked by the Witch King but made it out alive.

 Radagast is such a fun and likeable character.
 I wish he was given more screentime.

 I think Radagast is so funny, and really cool!

-In the book was really amazing.
-True leader.
-True king.
-Very honest person.
+In the book, he was really amazing.
+A true leader.
+A true king.
+A very honest person.

-He killed two oliphants with one single throw of a spear.
+He killed two Oliphants with a single throw of a spear.
 Even Legolas couldn't do that!